gooddaywp/dashboard-data-widget/README.md

 ## Demo

-Install and activate via WP admin.
+Downloa, install and activate via WP admin.

 The widget has a config screen.
 Link to config screen is available when hovering the widget's `<div class="postbox-header">`.

 ## Development